kevinswan102/Showcase-Decor-Website/README.md

 # Showcase-Decor-Website
-Early-stage website intended as a draft an e-commerce business.
+Demo website intended as a draft an e-commerce business.
 HTML, CSS, and Javascript were primarily used.
 Uploaded project does not contain images due to copyright purposes.

 # Screenshots